-V) To build the Examples change to the Examples directory and make all.
-VI) Finally you may wish to test if everything worked.
-To do so you can change to the Examples directory and make tests which will give you a list of all the examples and whether they behave as expected by the library, see also Chapter 7.
+- If you wish to test if everything worked.
+To do so you can change to the Examples directory and make tests which will give you a list of all the examples and whether they behave as expected by the library, see also Chapter 7. - If you want to use some of the supported third party libraries install them and follow the instructions in ThirdPartyLibs/README.
+There may be further information in some ThirdPartyLibs/.INSTALLNOTES that you may want to consider.